cronokirby/alchemy/README.md

 We rely on [ffmpeg](https://ffmpeg.org/) for audio encoding, as well as [youtube-dl](https://rg3.github.io/youtube-dl/) for streaming audio from sites.
-Before the voice api can be used, you'll need to acquire the latest versions of those from their sites, and then configure the path to those executables in alchemy like so:
+Before the voice api can be used, you'll need to acquire the latest versions of those from their sites (make sure you get ffmpeg with opus support), and then configure the path to those executables in alchemy like so:
 ```
 # in config.exs
 config :alchemy,